Something Old, Something New: Incorporating Technology into the Workplace

 So how do you make the kids happy while making the old fogeys comfortable, too?
 Check out the below tips.

-Give proper training.
 Some people are just good at figuring things out no matter their age or level of tech savvy, but that’s not true of everyone.
 Walk through demonstrations of the solution and be ready to answer any questions.
-Let your employees play around with the technology.
+Let your employees play around with the new workplace technology.
 Also, if the solution you’re implementing comes with any kind of customer support hotline or chat, make sure employees have access to it.

 Copyright ©2016 Fleetmatics Development Limited.
 All rights reserved.
 Fleetmatics and the Fleetmatics logo are registered trademarks of Fleetmatics in the U.S. and other countries.
 Fleetmatics has used third party sources in the creation of this blog.
 Fleetmatics does not make any representations whatsoever, or give any warranties of any kind, expressed, implied or otherwise about the information contained in this blog.
 See https://www.fleetmatics.com/privacy-policy/126 for more details.